-In 2019, the contract saw the final adjustments to model configuration and data weighting.
+This contract saw the final adjustments to model configuration and data weighting.
 Over the course of 5 revisions, including more than 100 individual changes to the input data and model, an estimation model was developed in November and presented in December that could pass necessary red-face tests and span the range of uncertainties of the reference set operating models and recreate the scenarios of the robustness set operating models.

-A series of tasks were completed, as follows:
+In 2019 a series of tasks were completed, as follows:

-- Data processing checks. - Engage in dialogue with data providers to confirm that the data are processed correctly for M3 OM conditioning. - Update Trial Specifications document. - Updated M3 model to version 5. - New reference set OMs coded and fitted. - New robustness set OMs coded and fitted. - Fit interim grid OMs, sensitivity runs and the existing robustness set OMs. - Updated ABT-MSE framework. - Fully debug and add M3-ABTMSE check mode. - Check and implement basis for transforming biennial estimates of variance and correlation in recruitment. - Update OM report to include estimated movement probabilities, observed tag recaps and recruitment. - Add latest interim grid OMs and robustness OMs to the package. - Incorporate further performance statistics agreed by the March 2019 Panel 2 meeting in the package. - SCRS paper with results for multiple alternative Master indices. - SCRS paper on a simple model-based CMP. - Develop an SCRS paper fully defining protocols for CMP tuning.
+- Data processing checks.

+- Engage in dialogue with data providers to confirm that the data are processed correctly for M3 OM conditioning.

+- Update Trial Specifications document.

+- Updated M3 model to version 5.

+- New reference set OMs coded and fitted.

+- New robustness set OMs coded and fitted.

+- Fit interim grid OMs, sensitivity runs and the existing robustness set OMs.

+- Updated ABT-MSE framework.

+- Fully debug and add M3-ABTMSE check mode.

+- Check and implement basis for transforming biennial estimates of variance and correlation in recruitment.

+• Update OM report to include estimated movement probabilities, observed tag recaps and recruitment.

+- Add latest interim grid OMs and robustness OMs to the package. - Incorporate further performance statistics agreed by the March 2019 Panel 2 meeting in the package. - SCRS paper with results for multiple alternative Master indices.

+- SCRS paper on a simple model-based CMP. - Develop an SCRS paper fully defining protocols for CMP tuning.

-All deliverables were completed except for the updated Shiny App, which requires finalized reference set and robustness set operating models and CMPs.
+All deliverables were completed, with the exception of the updated Shiny App which requires finalized reference set and robustness set operating models and CMPs.
 In addition to the contracted tasks, more than 100 changes were made in the model and data, following requests from the Bluefin Tuna Working Group.
 The MSE framework is complete but all components downstream of the Management Procedures and the Management Objectives are currently not finalized (Figure 10).
+The final report is available in Annex 1a, document no. 23, while the Specifications for MSE Trials for Bluefin Tuna in the North Atlantic are available as document 24.
+The scientific document SCRS/2019/021 on Quantifying the Impact on Estimates of Recruitment Trends of Previously Unreported Catches of Age-0 Bluefin Tuna in The Mediterranean is available in Annex 1b, document no. 1.